adower33/law-of-geometric-sovereignty/README.md

 python lgs_plateau_oscillon_sweep.py --Amin 0.758824 --Amax 0.758824 --nA 1 --sigmin 9.058824 --sigmax 9.058824 --nsig 1 --dt 0.008 --dr 0.07 --tmax 3500 --plot_best

+**Expected Output:**

+The script will integrate the dimensionless PDE using a Sommerfeld outgoing-wave boundary condition and apply a strict plateau criterion.

+Because this script runs the refined high-resolution grid ($\Delta\rho=0.07$), the terminal output will read:
+`Core Energy Invariant: 94.971...`

+*Note: In the official manuscript, this high-resolution run is averaged with the baseline run to produce the resolution-converged quoting of 95.06 ± 0.09.*

 ### Dependencies

 - Python 3.8+